-The Diddle/Smith Recycling Program celebrates it's 3rd season!
+The Stadium Recycling Program celebrates it's 5th season!

-The Diddle/Smith Recycling Program made a BIG impact in the 2019/2020 season!
-Over the course of the year, 1,120 volutunteers were engaged in the program!
-These volunteers collected 3,291.4 pounds of recycling, 1,825.45 pounds of trash and 5,016.45 pounds of liquids.
-Through recycling and pouring out liquids, our volunteers saved the university nearly $500 dollars in landfill disposal fees in addition to the $29,000 saved in labor expenses.
-WKU also donated $28,028 to student and community organizations who participated in the program.
-Check out the full impact of the program below!
+After a limited clean-up season in 2020/2021, Facilities Management is ready to revive the program in 2021/2022!
+After the record breaking game attendance on 9/26/2021, student volunteers collected 472 pounds of recycling, 422 pounds of trash and 1,119pounds of liquids from the stadium!
+Through recycling and pouring out liquids, our volunteers saved the university $95 dollars in landfill disposal fees in addition to the $1,000 saved in labor expenses.
+WKU also donated $1,500 to the student organizations who participated in the program.
 To register your organization to volunteer this season, fill out the 2020 sign up form.

 Weigh the Waste!

 On April 30th 2019, WKU Resource Conservation "Weighed the Waste" for a greener world.
 We dumped both the trash compactor and recycling dumpster on to the DSU Courtyard to see how WKU is doing diverting waste.
 Jill Brown's GEOG 280 class sorted the waste into like materials, weighed the waste and recorded data as a part of the lab portion of their class.
 Overall, they sorted through 354.3 pounds of landfill waste and 130.5 pounds of recycling.
 This data showed that WKU still has a long way to go in helping students reduce, reuse and recycle.